nickthename/nickthename.github.io/guides/controllers.md

 #### Official Controller Ruleset
 The official SSB64 League ruleset includes a section on controllers restrictions:

 > All controllers are subject to the following restrictions:
-- Maximum 1:1 mapping of original buttons on first party controller allowed (Hori) (1 A button, 2 Z's, 1 R, etc. No extra buttons that aren't on the controller)
-- Maximum 4 directional mappings or 2 joystick axes allowed, combinations of the two are not allowed
-- Macros, other than Z+A, are illegal
-- Turbo buttons and functions are illegal
+- Button counts must not exceed the number on the Hori Mini Pad.
+This means a maximum of one each of A, B, L, R, and Start buttons, two Z buttons, and four C buttons.
+- Joystick inputs may be performed with either 1 Joystick, or 4 digital buttons/keys mapped to each of cardinal directions left, right, up, and down.
+Combinations of the two or additional input methods are not permitted.
+- Macros are not permitted.
+This includes “C-sticks” combining a joystick input with an attack, and any input that performs multiple functions, modifies another button, or otherwise does not act as a 1:1 mapping to a button on an original N64 controller/Hori mini pad.
+The game’s built-in functionality of the R button does not fall under this rule.
+- Angle modifiers, tilt keys, and any other modifier key or input that adjusts joystick inputs, such as those on Melee-style “Box” controllers, are not permitted.
+>
+> Any other external adapters outside of the ones mentioned here are subject to the TO’s discretion.
 Violation of above rules will result in immediate disqualification from an event and all previous wins in the event are forfeited.
-Examples of legal controllers are, but not limited to, the original N64 controller, Hori Mini Pad, GameCube controller, Xbox/keyboard/other wired input devices as long as they meet the restrictions above.
+Examples of legal controllers are, but not limited to, the original N64 controller, Hori Mini Pad, GameCube controller, and Xbox/keyboard/other wired input devices as long as they meet the restrictions above.

 In essence, these rules restrict using additional duplicate buttons that aren’t present on either the OG or the Hori, and prevent the use modifiers or multiple sets of joystick keys on keyboards.